Permits for Restaurants and Commercial Kitchens

 Woodie Fisher Kitchen & Bar and winner of a 2019 Mayor's Design Award

 This webpage provides guidance on applying for permits for new and existing restaurants or commercial kitchens, from construction work to changes in equipment, type of food served, layout, and more.
-Most applicants should plan for at least 1-2 months of professional design and engineering work before applying for permits, followed by the time for permit review.
-Please review this information before applying for permits.
+Most applicants should plan for at least one to two months of professional design and engineering work before applying for permits and additional time for city plan review and permitting, which will vary depending on the scope of the project.

 Pictured: Woodie Fisher Kitchen & Bar at 1999 Chestnut Place, winner of a 2019 Mayor's Design Award.